852Kerfunkle/threads-es/README.md

 ### Documentation

-You can find the documentation here at: https://852kerfunkle.github.io/threads-es/ (always reflects the main branch).
+You can find the (latest) documentation at: https://852kerfunkle.github.io/threads-es/main

 ### Examples